Gaming in the Modern World with Ben Brock Johnson and Roman Mars

 And

-Fuck in the lobby, like my mom is sort of like you're getting you're giving birth to a concept.
+How many days?
+Sort of like you're giving birth to a concept.

 My birds didn't fuck in the lobby.